TeresaBrilha/IDS_RuleBased/README.md

 The Intrusion Detection System (IDS) is a project that aimed to evaluate network traffic based on a set of predefined rules.
 It analyzed each packet circulating on the network and checked for suspicious behavior according to the rules configured previously.
 When a packet was flagged as potentially malicious, the IDS triggered an alert.

+The presente project was developed in C# with a Windows Form interface, which limits its usage to the Windows operation system.
+This is something I would change has it represents a significant restriction.

 Please note that this project is no longer being developed.
 It only served as a learning experience.

 ## Features